 20. Read Egyptian Hieroglyphs

 People have been studying Egyptian hieroglyphs for thousands of years.
-This ancient pictorial language is a fascinating outlet for your intrigue and problem-solving.
+This ancient pictorial language is a fascinating outlet for your intrigue and problem-solving, and a great challenge for learning a new language.

 Creative & Unique Hobbies to Try